“`

 The Literary Blockbuster: “The Star-Crossed Saga of ‘Moby Dick’ as a Rom-Com”

-See the comically peculiar quest of a film crew as they develop Herman Melville’s monumental into an eccentric romantic voyage shining with show-stopping dances and an unlikely love triangle involving Captain Ahab, a sassy sperm whale, and the whimsical lighthouse keeper.
+See the comically peculiar quest of a film crew as they develop Herman Melville’s epic into an eccentric romantic voyage resplendent with show-stopping dances and an unlikely love triangle involving Captain Ahab, a sassy sperm whale, and the whimsical lighthouse keeper.
 Expect soundtrack-driven cabaret sequences in Austin, tourists bemused by the spectacle in San Francisco, and New York critics earnest in uncovering story profundities.
 Plot twist: the whale, truth be told, enjoys the last giggle.

 “Tolstoy’s Tinsel Town New Age Revamp: From Russian Novels to Hollywood’s Walk of Fame”